fhellwig/denormalize/README.md

 ## Syntax

-The syntax for naming a property follows the conventional JavaScript dotted notation.
-Arrays elements are identified using the bracket notation.
+The syntax for naming a property follows the conventional JavaScript dot notation.
+Array elements are identified using the bracket notation.

 The following are all valid property names: